 Eventually, this leads to menopause in women and andropause in men.
-Both of these occur when the hormones have suffered enough to lead to some massive changes in the body.
+Both of these occur when the male and female hormones have suffered enough to lead to some massive changes in the body.

-While this is a natural process it can be “put off”, and certainly become an easier transition, by taking the right steps to support your hormones.
+While this is a natural process it can be “put off”, and certainly become an easier transition, by taking the right steps to support your male and female hormones.
 The whole field of anti-aging is largely about keeping your hormones at the healthful levels of your youth.

 Aromatase is an enzyme that converts androgens to estrogens.
 While necessary, this can become a problem especially in men if it is being done too much.
 If so, this takes all the hormones that would give you health and vitality and convert them into something that does the opposite.